Math-TECH-Hub/CommunityRepairCafe/README.md

   test the device to see whether the problem is fixed If problem not solve, do research about the particular problem

- ##  MATERIALS TO MASTER.

- 1.transistors

-   These are semiconductor devices used to amplify or

-    Switch electronic signals and electronic power.

-    TYPES

- 1.bipolar

- 2.NPN

- 3.field effect transistor

- 4.JFET

- 5.MOSFET

- 6.Unijunction

- 7.power transistors

- 8.switch etc.

- **Note: We shall basically look at bipolar transistors, because most devices brought for cafe repair   are using bipolar transistors.
-→ Bipolar:
-  Has terminals labelled
- -base
- -collector
- -emitter**

-Feel free to add for easier understanding such that during the cafe repair it doesn't became abig challenge.

 ## Management of Community Repair Cafe.
 -Documentation
 -Accountablility